 2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

-Insiders Tip: The street in front of the Bay Model was changed in 2015 so that you can access the parking lot from either direction, but you can only exit the Bay Model by turning south (turn left and go through the narrow parking lot as you exit the parking lot).
-The old two-way traffic is no longer allowed.
+Insiders Tip: The street in front of the Bay Model was changed in 2015 so that you can access the parking lot from either direction, but you can only exit the Bay Model by turning south (turn left and go through the narrow parking lot as you exit the main parking area).
 Your route coming to the Bay Model is unchanged.
-Once you turn left on the street that runs between Bridgeway (which is elevated about 15 feet above the Model on a hillside) and the main buildings.
-Follow the road and it will lead you up a short incline that will lead you to an intersection with Bridgeway with a stoplight that will allow you to turn either north or south on Bridgeway.

 Click here to read how the Army Corps of Engineers created the Bay Model to save us from a scheme worthy of a Bond Villain!
 Without the Bay Model untold environmental damage might have irreparably harmed San Francisco Bay’s complex ecosystem.

 Great Rainy Day Spot with the Kids!